 Even if a company is established, they need to continue marketing their brand.
 A carefully planned PR strategy can create positive media coverage, resulting in a better negotiating position with potential investors.

 These reasons help companies achieve the media coverage they need and deserve.
 However, it is possible that companies may not have the specific skill set to create an effective PR strategy.
 If that is the case, hiring PR professionals is the way to obtain everything they need for their PR strategy to be successful.
 PR agencies like Pressfarm are there to help startups and companies create all the necessary content like presskits that are newsworthy to achieve media outreach.
 With that content, Pressfarm will go the extra mile, without the costs associated with huge agencies, to help companies get great results.
 They will help increase release visibility in relevant search results across major search engines.
-Companies that work with Pressfarm can also access over 75,000 media outlets through their filter-based search engine to find the ideal match for the startup and its target audience.
+Companies that work with Pressfarm can also access over 1 million media contacts from different industries through their filter-based search engine to find the ideal match for the startup and its target audience.